 When you put together a paragraph, your intention is to put one thought across, in its entirety.
 Similarly, a reader considers paragraphs to be an entire thought.

-All the above points must still be put in practice.
+Make sure you put all the above points in practice.
 The sentences must be concise, the paragraph must be clear and the thought complete.
-Without these key details you run the risk of losing your reader’s attention.
+Without these key details, you run the risk of losing your reader’s attention.